MAPS supports the UN Sustainable Development Goals

 And we can do this now.

 MAPS, the Marine Arctic Peace Sanctuary, declares the Arctic Ocean north of the Arctic Circle an international peace park, free from exploitation of all kinds, in perpetuity.
-It stops all activity in the Arctic Ocean that harms the melting polar ice, and ensures the regeneration of this essential ecosystem.
+It prohibits all activities harmful to the health of the vulnerable Arctic Ocean ecosystem and its sea ice.

 MAPS not only: